wp-plugins/storenvy/readme.txt

 Donate link: http://kaileylampert.com/donate
 Tags: storenvy
 Requires at least: 3.0
-Tested up to: 3.0.5
+Tested up to: 3.2-beta2
 Stable tag: trunk

-BETA - get and display items from your Storenvy shop
+Get and display items from your Storenvy shop

 == Description ==

-**BETA**

 This is a plugin for getting items from a Storenvy shop and displaying them.
 It gets the info from the 'products.rss' feed, so only information that's in the feed can be pulled in to your page/post (title, picture, description, date item was added)
 The plugin allows you to configure how the info is displayed.
 How many items to show, which info is displayed...